Golf Cart-Type Vehicles

 Use of Golf Cart-Type Vehicles at Stanford University

-Effective November 1, 2006, all golf cart-type vehicles shall be registered with Parking & Transportation Services and must display a valid permit in order to operate or park on the Stanford campus.
+Effective November 1, 2006, all golf cart-type vehicles shall be registered with Stanford Transportation and must display a valid permit in order to operate or park on the Stanford campus.
 This requirement applies to fleet vehicles displaying the university seal/logo or "carts" utilized by disabled placard holders.
 The University considers any motorized Low Speed Vehicle (LSV) or mini-truck to be a golf cart-type vehicle.

 Golf cart-type vehicles at Stanford may only be used for the following purposes:

 - Transport for persons with temporary or permanent disabilities.

 Student use of carts for personal transportation (other than disability-related needs) is expressly prohibited.
 Stanford University is private property and has the authority to control cart / LSV use on campus and restrict access to certain areas.
 Only vehicles bearing the appropriate annual or temporary permit shall use parking areas designated for permit parking.

 Download the Motorized Cart Permit Application from the application forms page.

 Cart safety training (online)

 This free, online course should be taken by everyone who wants to drive a cart on campus.
 It presents cart driving and parking rules, describes what permits are required for driving a cart onto campus, and explains how to obtain cart permits and stickers.

 - Log into AXESS (SUNET ID required) and select the "STARS (Training)" tab at the top of the page.